-But it’s actually pretty close to both at the same time!
+But it’s pretty close to both at the same time!

-Believe me, I watched all the trailers, and there are a lot of them.
-You don’t see one third of what you’ll see in the movie.
+Believe me, I watched all the trailers, and there are many of them.
+You don’t see one-third of what you’ll see in the movie.
 Not even close.
 It’s crazy; I’ve never seen a cast like this one.

-To me this story could have take place right after Christopher Nolan’s The Dark Knight, as the movie heavily relies on the relationship between Batman and the Joker.
-Would have fit perfectly if you don’t pay attention to some anachronisms.
+This story could have occurred right after Christopher Nolan’s The Dark Knight, as the movie heavily relies on the relationship between Batman and the Joker.
+It would have fit perfectly if you didn’t notice some anachronisms.

 Most of Nolan’s issues are portrayed here: the loneliness of Batman and his willingness to exclude himself from anything close to a family, the way the Joker needs attention, acting as tormented as we all know him.

-The movie doesn’t struggle to make children enjoy every second of it, which makes our hero not so dark after all.
-Actually this could be my only slight complaint: the content is pretty huge and it’s hardly fitting in a 105min format.
-Unfortunately, you don’t have the luxury to admire the building because the action just never stops.
+The movie doesn’t struggle to make children enjoy every second of it, making our hero not so dark.
+Actually, this could be my only slight complaint: the content is pretty huge and hardly fits in a 105min format.
+Unfortunately, you don’t have the luxury of admiring the building because the action never stops.

-“LEGO-ly” speaking, I think the buildings were more sophisticated than in the first movie, huge sets (I know it’s 3D but just imagine for a second being able to build such things… Wow!).
-They kept the stop motion style for movement which is obviously the best way to give minifigs life.
+“LEGO-ly” speaking, I think the buildings were more sophisticated than in the first movie, giant sets (I know it’s 3D, but just imagine for a second being able to build such things… Wow!).
+They kept the stop motion style for movement, which is the best way to give minifigs life.

-One major upgrade (and I’m a big fan of it) is that they made guns’ sound effects actually sound like they were made with mouths.
+One major upgrade (and I’m a big fan) is that they made guns’ sound effects sound like they were made with mouths.
 This was important because this might be the only little thing that makes you feel like you are the director of your own LEGO adventure.
-You know, like you’re playing with the billions of bricks you have in front of you very own eyes.
-This feeling is less present than last time but you can still feel it at times, that was important to me.
+You know, like you’re playing with the billions of bricks you have in front of your eyes.
+This feeling is less present than last time, but you can still feel it sometimes.
+That was important to me.

 I can’t forget to mention the soundtrack.
-It’s simply great.
+It’s simply outstanding.

-Anywho (sorry I love the way this non word sounds!), The LEGO Group hit another home run with The LEGO Batman Movie.
-After a first shot two years ago, I’m starting to ask myself if they are not trying to compete with Disney or Pixar.
+Anywho (sorry, I love the way this non word sounds!), The LEGO Group hit another home run with The LEGO Batman Movie.
+After a first shot two years ago, I’m asking myself if they are not trying to compete with Disney or Pixar.